The Proclaimers famously sang about walking 500 miles, and now you can take the ultimate 500-mile journey!

 You’ll arrive in Edinburgh to pick up your campervan hire at Roseisle, and then head off on your first leg of the journey.
 The Official North Coast 500 route begins and ends in Inverness at Inverness Castle.
 The Castle is a perfect starting point to the route as it is perched on the hill and offers unparalleled views over the capital city of the Highlands.

 From Edinburgh head north on the A9 towards Inverness, stopping in Pitlochry at the world renowned House of Bruar to stock up on kit- fine sport clothing and Scottish gourmet goodies such as meats, cheeses, breads, sweets and snacks.
 Continue to Inverness and settle in one of its scenic touring parks for the night.
 If you get there in time, go ahead and visit the castle- try to catch the sunset from there, it’s incredible!
-Prepare your dinner in your campervan hire using the fine fare you picked up at House of Bruar.
+Treat yourself to dinner at one of Inverness’s fine restaurants or pubs, or prepare your own dinner in your campervan hire using the fine fare you picked up at House of Bruar.

 Inverness to Applecross